Barbegal aqueduct and mills: Other mills

 Vertical water mills were well known to the Romans, being described by Vitruvius in his De architectura of 25 BC, and mentioned by Pliny the Elder in his Naturalis Historiæ of 77 AD.
 There are also later references to floating water mills from Byzantium and to sawmills on the river Moselle by the poet Ausonius.
 The use of multiple stacked sequences of reverse overshot water wheels was widespread in Roman mines, especially in Spain and Wales.
 It is possible that the mills at Barbegal may also have been used for sawing timber and stone when not grinding wheat.
 The Hierapolis sawmill from the 3rd century AD shows a crank-activated frame saw being used in this way, and another has been excavated at Ephesus.

 Visiting the site

-Visitors to Barbegal may park where a minor road (Route de L’Aqueduc) crosses the massive remains of the original aqueduct, and, with olive orchards on either side, walk south about 250 meters along the remains of the aqueduct and through the three meter deep rock-hewn cleft emerging at the top of the mill complex.
+Visitors to Barbegal may park where a minor road (Route de L'Aqueduc) crosses the massive remains of the original aqueduct, and, with olive orchards on either side, walk south about 250 meters along the partially erect remains of the aqueduct and through the three meter deep rock-hewn cleft emerging at the top of the mill complex.
+Extensive farmland comes into view and spans 180° of the horizon to the south.
 The site is signposted as "Roman aqueduct" rather than as a mill.
 The Arles Museum of Antiquity has an informative reconstructed model of the mill.
-The site is currently overgrown, and care is needed exploring the ruins.
+The site was slightly overgrown in spring 2022; care should be taken approaching and exploring the ruins.